SnailRocketDev/KioskExplorer/README.md

-Kiosk Launcher with North Pennines National Landscape colour scheme.
+Video and URL launcher with North Pennines National Landscape colour scheme.

 Usage:
 Place videos in "Movies/Kiosk Videos/" with the file name that you want to appear in the app.